Translated by Lester Somera

 Sentos - Soap And Shampoo

-Most onsen inns and hotels will have these available, but you have to bring your own to a sento.
+Most onsen inns and hotels will have toiletries available, but you have to bring your own to a sento––especially if it is a small, local one.

 Take your things, and once you’ve handled your shower business, head to the bathtub!